stack-lane/BootcampX/Module #03/HTML.md

 - There are a total of 100 HTML tags.

-Here's a breakdown of some common and important HTML tags:
+Here's a list of some common and important HTML tags:

 - Document Type: `<!DOCTYPE html>`
 - Basic Structure: `<html>`, `<head>`, `<body>`, `<title>`, `<header>`, `<footer>`